plone/training/eggs2.rst

 For this we need:

-  * A behavior that stores it's data in annotations
+  * A behavior that stores its data in annotations
   * A viewlet to present the votes
   * A bit of javascript
   * A bit of css
   * Some helper views so that the Javascript code can communicate with Plone

-We move to the :file:`src` directory and again use a script called :file:`mrbob` from our projects bin-directory and the template from ``bobtemplates.plone`` to create the package.
+We move to the :file:`src` directory and again use a script called :file:`mrbob` from our project's :file:`bin` directory and the template from ``bobtemplates.plone`` to create the package.

 .. code-block:: bash